betfair-datascientists/betfair-datascientists.github.io/src/wagering/cashback2nd.md

 If you have any questions or want to learn more, [join the Discord server](https://forms.office.com/r/ZG9ea1xQj1) or Australian/New Zealand customers can email us at automation@betfair.com.au.

-We're also endeavouring to provide a simple excel tool for this purpose so watch this space!
+We've also done this in a simple excel sheet to use for a single race - [Download Excel](../assets/RacingCalculatorTool.xlsx)